 - Banners that use a reasonable amount of screen space and are easily closed.

 It has always been Acorn’s goal to follow Google Guidelines in regards to your online presence.
-When this change was announced a 18 months ago, we updated our client sites, that we built, who were using Pop-ups, to allow the Pop-up to remain on desktop but not be seen on mobile.
+When this change was announced 18 months ago, we updated our Acorn-built client sites, which were using Pop-ups, to allow the Pop-up to remain on desktop but not be seen on mobile.

 Note: If you use a Pop-up on your site, please check your site on your mobile phone.
 You SHOULD NOT see any Pop-ups display on Mobile.
 If you have made any changes that affected our original updates to meet this requirement, please open a support ticket, and we will assist you.

 Why are we telling you about a Pop-up penalty 18 months after it was announced?

 First – GDPR guidelines indicate that using a Pop-up to convey information to your guest for compliance purposes, depending on your individual situation, is acceptable.
 And as you can see Google provides for this in their first Pop-up Do’s above.

 Second – I’m surprised to see that some webmasters still are not adhering to this Google Guideline for their clients.
 It’s been in effect for the past 18 months.
 In the visual above, this Innkeeper went live in the last 60 days with a known provider in our industry.
 And they have a mobile Pop-up.